-The majority of drugs, crime and community safety funding that the Home Office provides ends at the end of the 2012/13 financial year and moves to the
+The majority of drugs, crime and community safety funding that the Home Office provides ends at the end of the 2012/13 financial year and moves to the Commissioner.
+The Commissioner has given a commitment to "passport" this funding to community safety partnerships, subject to the establishment of local policing and crime boards.
+It is proposed that the 2013/14 passported allocations should be proportionate to current funding levels as shown in Table 1.

-&lt;sup>3 City Deals are part of the Government's objectives to give cities the powers and tools they need to drive local economic grow th.
+3 City Deals are part of the Government's objectives to give cities the powers and tools they need to drive local economic growth.